88-degrees/Book-of-Changes/e5b08fe8bf87xiaoguo.md

 How did the symbolism then occur to him?
 May we not conclude that at least the [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols) of this hexagram was written during the troubled period of his regency, after the accession of [Wǔ](https://en.wikipedia.org/wiki/King_Wu_of_Zhou)'s son, king [Kāng](https://en.wikipedia.org/wiki/King_Kang_of_Zhou)?

-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors find in the concluding symbolism an incentive to humility: -- 'The duke, leaving birds on the wing, is content to use his arrows against those in a cave!'
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors find in the concluding symbolism an incentive to humility: -- 'The duke, leaving birds on the wing, is content to use his arrows against those in a cave!'

 Line 6 is weak, and is at the top of the trigram of movement.
 He is possessed by the idea of the hexagram in an extreme degree,